Osher Lifelong Learning Institute at the University of Michigan

 Classes for Seniors at TSRC

 In addition to the learning opportunities available through OLLI, check out the offerings available at the Geriatrics Center Turner Senior Resource Center.
 Depending on the day, you will find healthy cooking demonstrations, health lectures, exercise classes, and computers available for learning and practice.
-For a complete listing of Turner Programs and Activities for Seniors, please click here (requires Acrobat Reader)
+For a complete listing of Turner Senior Wellness Program activities, please click here (requires Acrobat Reader)